gracekeene/babyview/index.md

 ## About the BabyView

-The BabyView camera is designed to collect high-resolution, at-home egocentric video data from children 9 - 30 months of age.
+The BabyView camera is designed to collect high-resolution, at-home egocentric video data from children 6 - 30 months of age.
 The camera consists of a rotated GoPro Black Bones camera attached to a lightweight baby safety helmet using a custom 3D printed mount and attached to a rechargeable 9V battery.
 The BabyView camera was designed in collaboration with Daylight, Inc., a product-design firm in San Francisco, CA, and and is the result of more than a year of prototyping.

-All design documentation, safety testing protocols, assembly instructions, pilot data, data management protocols, and sample participant instructions can be found at https://osf.io/kwvxu/, which also links to a preprint of a forthcoming paper with this same content.
+All design documentation, safety testing protocols, assembly instructions, pilot data, data management protocols, and sample participant instructions can be found at https://osf.io/kwvxu/.

-If you are interested in being part of a batch of orders for BabyView cameras for production in summer 2022, please contact bria [at] stanford.edu.
+Our paper in Behavioral Research Methods can be found here: https://doi.org/10.3758/s13428-023-02206-1 An open-access version is on PsyArXiv: https://psyarxiv.com/238jk/

 ## Brief overview